 MORE ON

-Through conversations, publishing experiments and collaborations, ONEIRIC SPACE delves into the potential of dreams and dreaming to generate new patterns of being, feeling, and thinking.
-Our intention is to gather and share research, interviews, and stories that broaden ways of seeing and engaging with dream life.
-Currently, ONEIRIC SPACE consists of a newsletter, gatherings, publications, and an online interview archive.
+Centered around conversations, experiments and collaborations, ONEIRIC SPACE delves into the potential of dreams to gesture towards new patterns of being, feeling, and thinking together.
+Our intention is to gather and share research, interviews, and stories that expand ways of seeing and engaging with dream life.

 2023